kkcjy/TDoA-DSR-Compat-Framework/simulation/README.md

 1. **data_process.py**
    This script reads data collected by the sniffer and organizes it into a format suitable for simulation, saving the results in the simulation/data directory.

-2. **format.py**
+2. **evaluation.py**
-   This script integrates the DSR and SR data generated in the simulation along with the original VICON data, and formats them for use in evaluation and optimization.
+   This script integrates the processed SR and DSR data, aligns them with the VICON timestamps, and then evaluates the data.

-3. **evaluation.py**
-   This script reads data from ranging log.csv, evaluates the ranging results, and generates plots.

-4. **optimize.py**
+3. **optimize.py**
    This script reads data from ranging log.csv and adjusts the compensation coefficient appropriately to optimize ranging accuracy, make sure COMPENSATE_ENABLE is closed.

+4. **vicon.py**
+   This script receives rigid body motion data in real-time from the host of the Vicon motion capture system via a network connection.

 ## Key Components